-Back then, Council gave the residents who would be most affected by the development, prior notification of the proposed development.
-That gave us the chance to prepare and present to Council before their deliberation on whether or not to initiate the site for public comment.
-A number of residents worked hard to oppose the development, and with the help of their Council Ward members, achieved a unanimous vote (11/0) against the developers proposal.
+Back then, the Council operatedly differently.
+They gave the residents who would be most affected by the development, prior notification of the proposed development.
+That gave us the chance to prepare and present to Council before their deliberation on whether or not to initiate the proposal for public comment.
+A number of residents worked hard to oppose the development, and with the help of their Council Ward members, achieved a unanimous vote (11/0) against the developer's proposal.
 Happy days!

 The developer, undeterred, sought approval from the State Government instead.
-However, then Planning Minister, Donna Faragher saw no merit in the idea either.
+However, the then Planning Minister, Donna Faragher, saw no merit in the idea either.
 Well done Donna!

 So the residents had a year's breathing space but we always knew... he'd be back.

 Predictably, shortly after the new Councillors and Mayor of Subiaco were elected, Mr Pearce came back to Council with a new, you-beaut Scheme Amendment.